kunxuj/kunxuj.github.io/_posts/2014-11-01-how-to-use-java-checked-exception-class.md

 * Using exception code for the exception message is easy to convert later on the UI (highest) layer since codes (unique) are easier to be compared than string messages (may difficult to be unique)

-* If the exception classes are very specific, it’s easy to convert  messages based on the class name on the UI (higher) layer
+* If the exception classes are very specific, itï¿½s easy to convert  messages based on the class name on the UI (higher) layer

 In some situation, when we handle the unchecked Exceptions from the third party package or Web Service end point, we may run into some complexity, but above principles should be the same.